ipfs-examples/helia-examples/README.md

   deps: helia@$PWD/packages/helia/dist
 ```

-The value of the `deps` key will vary depending on which modules from js-ipfs your example uses.
+The value of the `deps` key will vary depending on which modules from helia your example uses.
 Above we override the `helia` module, but your example may different deps.

 Please see the existing setup in `.github/workflows/test.yml` for how to ensure you are overriding the correct modules.